weng-lab/hotspot2/README.md

 window sizes are desired, `extractCenterSites.sh` needs to be run once per window size per genome.)

 Hotspots are called for an input alignment file in BAM format via a set of scripts that are each executed by the `hotspot2.sh` script.
-This script also executes a program that needs to be compiled or "made" on the computer where hotspot2.sh will run.
-To make the hotspot2 program, simply type the command `make` from within the hotspot2 directory.
-(This will create the program hotspot2 in the subdirectory bin.)
+This script also executes two programs that need to be compiled or "made" on the computer where hotspot2.sh will run.
+To make these programs (hotspot2_part1 and hotspot2_part2), simply type the command `make` from within the hotspot2 directory.
+(This will create the programs hotspot2_part1 and hotspot2_part2 in the subdirectory named "bin.")

-Note:  After the program hotspot2 is made, it must be added to the user's PATH.
+Note:  After the programs hotspot2_part1 and hotspot2_part2 are made, they must be added to the user's PATH.

 Once the hotspot2 program has been compiled and the center sites file has been created by running `extractCenterSites.sh`, `hotspot2.sh` will be ready to run.
 To see the usage information